Willian199/dart_ddi/README.md

 ### Register With Children Parameter

 The `children` parameter is designed to receive types or qualifiers.
-This parameter allows you to register multiple classes under a single parent module, enhancing the organization and management of your dependency injection configuration.
+This parameter allows you to register multiple classes under a single parent module.

 ```dart
 // Adding multiple modules at once.